Fence Repair Guide

 If you don't have a pressure washer fill a bucket with warm soapy water and scrub the wooden fence with a household scrubbing brush.
 Use circular motions to buff the dirt away, then rinse the fence with fresh water.

 If you do own a pressure washer, hold it approximately 8 inches away from the surface of the fence.
-Remove any stubborn stains and algae growth and moving it around to clean interwoven or overlapping fence panels.
+Remove any stubborn stains and algae growth by moving it around to clean interwoven or overlapping fence panels.

 UPVC Fences

 For this task, you will need a soft cloth and warm soapy water.
 Avoid bleach products when cleaning a UPVC fence, as this will stain the fence.
-Use a hard scrubbing brush as the bristles from the wire brush will scratch the plastic causing permanent Damage.
+Use a hard scrubbing brush as the bristles from the wire brush will scratch the plastic causing permanent damage.

 Metal Fences